 Sometimes working with Excel an extra one or multiple columns are needed between two columns.
 Are you searching for the easiest methods to insert a column (or columns) in Excel?
 Then you are in the right place.

-In this article I will discuss the five various ways to insert columns in Excel and the ways will serve various purposes of inserting columns in Excel.
+In this article, I will discuss the five various ways to insert columns in Excel and the ways that will serve various purposes of inserting columns in Excel.
 Let’s get into the main discussion.

 Download Excel Workbook